War economy: World War I

-Germany has experienced economic devastation following both World Wars.
-While this was not a result of faulty economic planning, it is important to understand the ways that Germany approached reconstruction.
-In World War I, the German agricultural sector was hit hard by the demands of the war effort.
-Not only were many of the workers conscripted, but much of the food itself was allocated for the troops leading to a shortage.
+Germany experienced economic devastation during both World Wars.
+That was not a result of faulty economic planning, but it is important to understand the ways that Germany approached reconstruction.
+During World War I, the German agricultural sector was hit hard by the demands of the war effort.
+Many of the workers conscripted, and much of the food itself was allocated for the troops, which led to a shortage.
 "German authorities were not able to solve the food scarcity [problem], but implemented a food rationing system and several price ceilings to prevent speculation and profiteering.
 Unfortunately, these measures did not have the desired success."